 Not all normative events are universal, meaning they are not experienced by all individuals across all cultures.
 Biological milestones, such as puberty, tend to be universal, but social milestones, such as the age when children begin formal schooling, are not necessarily universal; instead, they affect most individuals in a particular culture (Gesell & Ilg, 1946).
 For example, in developed countries children begin school around 5 or 6 years old, but in developing countries, like Nigeria, children often enter school at an advanced age, if at all (Huebler, 2005; United Nations Educational, Scientific, and Cultural Organization [UNESCO], 2013).

 To better understand the normative approach, imagine two new mothers, Louisa and Kimberly, who are close friends and have children around the same age.
 Louisa’s daughter is 14 months old, and Kimberly’s son is 12 months old.
 According to the normative approach, the average age a child starts to walk is 12 months.
 However, at 14 months Louisa’s daughter still isn’t walking.
 She tells Kimberly she is worried that something might be wrong with her baby.
 Kimberly is surprised because her son started walking when he was only 10 months old.
 Should Louisa be worried?
 Should she be concerned if her daughter is not walking by 15 months or 18 months?

 Link to Learning

 The Centers for Disease Control and Prevention (CDC) describes the developmental milestones for children from 2 months through 5 years old.
-After reviewing the information, take this quiz to see how well you recall what you’ve learned.
+After reviewing the information, take this quiz on developmental milestones to see how well you recall what you’ve learned.
 If you are a parent with concerns about your child’s development, contact your pediatrician.